To complete forms or manage your account please visit My account

 Forms and Resources

 All forms can be filled out online at the document center.

 Health Information Form

 Camper Information Sheet

 Please take time to complete this information sheet.
 It will help us know, understand and better provide and care for your child during his/her stay with us.
 This completed form is due along with the Health History Form 14 days prior to the start of the camp session.
-Complete it online at online or download, complete, and mail it or fax it to (507) 685-4401.
+Complete it online or download, complete, and mail it or fax it to (507) 685-4401.

 Firearms Waiver and Release